IRFM/IMASViz/doc/source/howto/plugin_QTdesigner.rst

    :lines: 172-177
    :linenos:

-and add its execution to the constructor:
+and execute it in the constructor:

 .. literalinclude:: ../../../imasviz/VizPlugins/viz_example/exampleWidget.py
    :language: python